The Top 5 Worst Movie Tie-Ins on the SEGA Megadrive/Genesis

 I wish I had been able to assess this game fully but unfortunately there appears to be something up with the controls, at least on the version I played.
 The issue appears to be widespread enough to have a few forum threads dedicated to it and after 10 minutes of faffing about I threw in the towel.

 - Publisher: Acclaim

-If the true measure of a tie-in game was how well it stuck to it's source material, Stargate would not do well.
+If the true measure of a tie-in game was how well it stuck to its source material, Stargate would not do well.
 The opening level sees you trudging commando-like across desert terrain so repetitive that you begin to wonder if it's just looping as you run along.
 For some reason, despite not featuring in the movie, you are required to fight a number of offensive insects and lizards that have taken issue with you.
-One particular breed of giant insect shoots bolts of lightning at crotch level.
+One particular breed of giant insect shoots bolts of lightning at the crotch level.

 At no point during this opening level do we see much of anything to do with alien races, stargates or the other military and government figures featured stongly in the movie.
 Nope, just our lone figure in the desert with the bugs.

 But wait.
 Here's Daniel Jackson.
 He'll have a super-serious mission for us no doubt.

 Right, so hunting through caves for boxes.
 Brilliant.
 If it were me I'd be asking some serious questions about why Daniel knows about hidden boxes on a planet we literally just arrived on.

 The game continues apace and you're required to run and gun your way through various very loosely tacked together combat sections that occasionally mention the movie.
 One of the main challenges is sticking it out through what is ultimately incredibly boring terrain based on a theme of desert/cave/eventually spaceship.